1.0 Introduction

 3rd Separate Assault Brigade

-The 3rd Separate Assault Brigade hosts the Tempest Group, embedding it within its Reconnaissance Battalion.
-The homepage of International Legionnaires refers to the brigade as hosting the highest number of international legionnaires, and is further known for its “tough training, carefully planned operations, [and] strong support both on and off the battlefield.” [source, source, source]
+The 3rd Separate Assault Brigade previously hosted the Tempest Group before transitioning to the Third Army Corps.
+The homepage of International Legionnaires referred to the brigade as hosting the highest number of international legionnaires, and is further known for its “tough training, carefully planned operations, [and] strong support both on and off the battlefield.” [source, source, source]

 3rd Army Corps